mkote/ocular/README.md

 # dat6-d606-16
-Bayesian Optimization of Parameters for Ocular Artifact Removal and Detection and Classification of 4-class motor-imagery EEG
+Bayesian Optimization of Parameters for Ocular Artifact Detection and Removal, and Classification of 4-class motor-imagery EEG data.
-Data.

 ## Requirements